 Whether you’re training for a 5K or an ultra-marathon, building a solid aerobic base will improve your performance.
 One of the great things about cycling is that it’s much easier to exercise at lower-intensity levels for long periods of time.
 While running for four to six hours once per week might not be realistic, it’s completely doable on the bike.

-Cycling can help you develop your endurance while also minimizing the risk for injury, since it’s generally considered low-impact and much easier on the joints compared to running.
-You’ll also build strength during the long ride and use variety of muscle groups that will compliment your running strength and speed.
+Cycling workouts for runners can help to develop your endurance while also minimizing the risk for injury since it’s generally considered low-impact and much easier on the joints compared to running.
+You’ll also build strength during the long ride and use a variety of muscle groups that will complement your running strength and speed.

 Solo Ride Workout